-The Free Software Foundation Europe (FSFE) has published an open letter to EU legislators calling for new legislation that will require code paid for by the people to be made available as Free and open-source software.
+The Free Software Foundation Europe (FSFE) has published an open letter to EU legislators.
+The organization calls for new legislation that will require code paid for by the people to be made available as Free and open-source software.
 “Public Money?
 Public Code!”

 The open letter, signed by tens of organizations and thousands of individuals, calls on EU legislators to: